kumahq/kuma-website/app/_src/production/cp-deployment/systemd.md

 content_type: how-to
 ---

-When using {{ site.mesh_product_name }} on VMs it is recommended to use a process manager like systemd.
+It's recommended to use a process manager like systemd when using {{ site.mesh_product_name }} on VMs.
 Here are examples of systemd configurations

 ## kuma-cp